The Pros And Cons Of Debt Consolidation Loans: A Complete Analysis

 A. Carefully Calculate Interest Savings

-Tally up current debts and associated interest to be paid over your current multi-year repayment term, along with fees, to determine total costs.
+Tally up current debts and associated interest to be paid over your current multi-year repayment term and fees to determine total costs.
 Compare this to total interest and fees from a prospective consolidation loan over its multi-year term.
-This calculates true savings.
+This calculates actual savings.

 B. Think About Your Financial Discipline